Start Your Alaska LLC in just a Few Minutes

 Let Us Help You!

-Unlike many U.S. States, Alaska only requires specific information from potential business owners.
-It means that you can fill the form quickly if you know what each field requires.
+Unlike many U.S. States, Alaska only requires specific information from potential business owners about their Alaska business structure.
+It means that you can fill out the form quickly if you know what each field requires.
+Once the form are filled out, you will be able to form an LLC in Alaska.
 The requested changes are in six sections, which are outlined below:

-As suggested, you will need to write the name of the company in this section.
+As suggested, you will need to write the name of the Alaska LLC in this section.
 You cannot use specific words such as the name of the government and state organizations.
 Similarly, using the name of a Village or Borough is prohibited.
-The website also provides useful instructions on how to name your LLC.
+The website also provides useful instructions on how to name your Alaska LLC.

 Article 2: Disclosure of Corporate Purposes

 This section requests potential owners to disclose the nature of their business.
-To streamline the process, you will use NAICS, North American Industry Classification Codes to indicate the nature of your business.
+To streamline the process, you will use NAICS, the North American Industry Classification Codes to indicate the nature of your Alaska LLC.
 These codes and the relevant industry associated with each code are listed on the state and local government website.
-You can also use the Alaska NAICS code to provide specific information about your business.
+You can also use the Alaska NAICS code to provide specific information about your Alaska LLC.

 The North American Industry Classification Codes are very extensive, which means you are likely to find a code that is similar to your business.
 If you are not sure about the code of your company, then it is better to call the help desk of state authorities or consult a professional agent.